- Rust 100%

 Downloading

-Provided you have an appropriate device set, you can download all files associated with a package like this:
+Provided you have an appropriate device set, you can download all files associated with a package using the download command.

-Where PACKAGE is the package ID to download, and VERSION is the version code.
+Where package is the package ID to download, and version is the version code.
 You can provide more than one version code.
-Not providing a version code downloads the latest version of the package, but this has caveats.
+Not providing a version code downloads the latest version of the package.

 The device set given in the example configuration should be able to download files required to run the program on an ARM64 device.
 If this is not enough, read the Advanced downloading section.